tristankleyn/which.dolphin/delphinID/README.md

     <td><b>0.76</b></td>
   </tr>
 </table>
+*Not included in classifier due to data insufficiency

 ## Train your own delphinID classifiers
 The R and Python scripts described above can be used to train and test your own delphinID classifier models through the following steps: